rootstrap/tech-guides/kotlin/README.md

 ### Scope functions:
 Kotlin provides a variety of functions to execute a block of code in the context of a given object: let, run, with, apply, and also.
-There is not a specific rule for each one, they are used in order to have a clean and easy to maintain code, and since Kotlin is a compiled language with the use of those functions you can get better performance of your apps.
+There is not a specific rule for each one, you use them to have clean and easy to maintain code, and since Kotlin is a compiled language, with the use of those functions, you can get better performance of your apps.

 #### run
 Receive 'this' as an instance of the current context and return a final value, should be